ethanstrominger/event-finder-plus-ui/README.md

 backend.
 Depending on how much time the unit tests take, I will complete all unit tests.

-UI tests will be evaluated for 0.3.
-These are more difficult and fragile because the UI depends so much on interactions between elements and small changes can cause the tests to break..
+Automated UI tests will be evaluated for 0.3.
+These are more difficult and fragile because the UI depends so much on interactions between elements and small changes can cause the tests to break.

 # Challenges <a name="challenges"> </a>
 - Chaining of promises, catches sometimes obscured errors.  **Solution:** Raise exceptions in catches, review promises, and review my code.